How to Make a PDF ADA-Compliant?

 Graphical picture of How to Make a PDF ADA-Compliant

-The Americans with Disabilities Act (ADA) is a law that stops discrimination against people with disabilities in public places.
-ADA Title III covers businesses called “public accommodations”, such as colleges, stores, banks, hospitals, and restaurants.
 In 2018, the Department of Justice (DOJ) said that websites also count as “public accommodations” under the ADA.
 This means websites must be easy to use for people with disabilities like vision or hearing problems.
-It’s important to know that the ADA also applies to other parts of businesses’ online spaces, not just their websites.
+It is important to know that the ADA also applies to other parts of businesses’ online spaces, not just their websites.
 This includes things like emails, videos, and documents online, such as PDFs.

-Why Should PDFs be ADA-compliant?
+Why Should PDFs be ADA-Compliant?

 PDF, or Portable Document Format, is a popular way to share documents online.
 A PDF document has different parts, such as paragraphs, images, and tables, and each part is tagged.
 Assistive technologies, such as screen readers and text-to-speech devices, use these tags to convey the document properly to people with disabilities.
 The ADA document remediation guidelines require PDFs to be fully accessible to assistive technology.
-Unfortunately, most PDFs are not tagged efficiently.
-Such untagged PDFs create information barriers for people with disabilities.

-How to Create an ADA-compliant PDF?
+How to Create an ADA-Compliant PDF?

 When you make an accessible PDF, remember these tips: